 Any chemical that has a National Fire Protection Association (NFPA) hazard rating of 2 or higher in any category must be included in the chemical inventory.
-All chemicals and mixtures that are considered hazardous (corrosive, acutely toxic, reproductive toxins, flammable, etc.) and require that a SDS be kept on hand according to OSHA (29 CFR 1910) or appear on the Department of Homeland Security (DHS) Chemicals of Interest list (6 CFR 27 Appendix A) must be included in the chemical inventory.
+All chemicals and mixtures that are considered hazardous (corrosive, acutely toxic, reproductive toxins, flammable, etc.) and require that an MSDS be kept on hand according to OSHA (29 CFR 1910) or appear on the DHS Chemicals of Interest list (6 CFR 27 Appendix A) must be included in the chemical inventory.

 Non-hazardous chemicals may be included for tracking by the department, but it is not a requirement.